viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon Simple Storage Service (Amazon S3) ##

 Amazon Simple Storage Service (Amazon S3) is a service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.
 You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
-For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
-Amazon S3 offers unlimited storage space.
-The maximum file size for an object in Amazon S3 is 5 TB.
+For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents. `The total volume of data and number of objects you can store in Amazon S3 are unlimited`. `Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 TB.
+The largest object that can be uploaded in a single PUT is 5 GB`.
-When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
-You can also use the Amazon S3 versioning feature to track changes to your objects over time.

 ## S3 Versioning ##